fruit-testbed/p2p-update/puppet-items/setup.md

       * **wp-config.php.erb**

 **install.pp** is a single class used to apply the changes set by the new class on the system (in this case, the class 'wordpress').

+**metadata.json** contains metadata and dependency information about the module.

 **conf.pp** is the main configuration file for setting variables which the rest of the manifest files will use.
 This file requires the user to set the following information:
    * `$root_password = '[PASSWORD]'`